mckunkel/clas12docs/OfflineSoftware/source/reconstruction/introduction.rst

 server.
 The local database is included in the coatjava package, and the relative location and the environment variable to set are described in the help printout.

-The printout also privides list of available plugins, the directory lib/plugins is scanned for classes that extend DetectorReconstruction and all are available to run through reconstruction program.
+The printout also provides list of available plugins, the directory lib/plugins is scanned for classes that extend DetectorReconstruction and all are available to run through reconstruction program.
 User developed jar files must be copied to the plugins directory in order to appear in the available module list.